Department Faculty and Staff

 Faculty profile page

 Nidhi Mahendra is an Associate Professor and current Chair of the Department of Communicative Sciences and Disorders.
 She has been on the faculty at CSUEB since 2006.
 She earned her MS in Speech Pathology and Audiology from the All India Institute of Speech and Hearing in India and her Ph.D. in Speech Language Hearing Sciences from the University of Arizona.
 She is a bilingual speech language pathologist and has worked in acute hospitals, skilled nursing facilities, private practice, and in early intervention.
 Her areas of clinical and research expertise are in neurogenic communication disorders - dementia and aphasia, multicultural issues in speech language pathology, and dysphagia.
 She is the Principal Investigator of a training grant funded by The California Wellness Foundation (2012-2015).
+She was the 2006 recipient of the American Journal of Speech-Language Pathology Editor's Award, and the 2012 recipient of ASHA's Certificate of Recognition for Distinguished Contribution in Multicultural Affairs.

 Elena Dukhovny, Ph.D., U.C.
 Berkeley and San Francisco State University